-when a load misses in the L2 cache during runahead mode.
+An AVD predictor records the AVDs and information about the stability of the AVDs for address load instructions.
+The predictor is updated when an address load is retired.
+The predictor is accessed when a load misses in the L2 cache during runahead mode.
 If a stable AVD associated with the load is found in the predictor, the predicted value for the load is calculated using its effective address and the stable AVD.
-The predicted value is then returned to the processor to be written into the register file.
+The predicted value is then returned to the processor to be written into the constant.
+We did not perform this optimization in our baseline evaluations.
+However, the effect of this optimization is evaluated separately in Section 8.2.